zhengying-liu/info232/TP4/README.md

 ### 1.1 Define subgroup

-For each team, create subgroups of student for the three tasks: pre-processing, model and visualization.
+For each team, create three binômes for the three tasks: pre-processing, model and visualization.

-**GROUP LEADER:** By replying your welcome e-mail, send us the name of each student pairs with their corresponding task and the link of your team Github repository.
+**GROUP LEADER:** By replying your welcome e-mail, send us the list of binôme and the link of your team Github repository.

 ### 1.2 Environment setup

 **EVERYONE IN THE GROUP, INCLUDING THE GROUP LEADER:**

-In order to prevent conflict changes on git repository, each pairs of student should copy the original `README.ipynb` and work on their own copy.
+In order to prevent conflict changes on git repository, each binôme should copy the original `README.ipynb` and work on their own copy.

 ```bash